A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Numerical Results

-The numerical experiments will be conducted with increasing complexity.
-That is, first we consider the 1D Burger's equation, second we consider the (1D and 2D) nonlinear shallow water equations, and finally the (1D and 2D) compressible Euler equations of gas dynamics are considered.
-We will regularly compare the linearly stable semi-discrete approximation \eqref{eq:semi-discrete-scalar}, with global Lax-Friedrichs flux splitting, against the entropy-conservative scheme \eqref{eq:skew_symm_upwind_SBP_SAT} with $\gamma =0$ and the entropy-stable scheme \eqref{eq:skew_symm_upwind_SBP_SAT} with $\gamma >0$.
-It is also important to note that no artificial viscosity, limiting or filtering is used throughout the numerical simulations.
+The numerical experiments are conducted with increasing complexity.
+We begin with the 1D Burgers' equation, followed by the 1D, then 2D, compressible Euler equations of gas dynamics.
+Detailed numerical experiments for the 1D and 2D SWEs are documented in the Appendix \ref{swe-num-experiments}.
+Throughout, we compare the linearly stable semi-discrete approximation \eqref{eq:semi-discrete-scalar-multi-block}, utilizing local Lax-Friedrichs flux splitting with volume upwinding $\Gamma >0$, with the standard entropy-stable multi-block SBP FD scheme or DGSEM \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} without volume upwinding $\Gamma =0$, against the entropy-stable DP DG/FD scheme \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} with volume upwinding for $\Gamma >0$.